nagorevalero/skills-workshops/ruby-fundamentals/class-syntax/README.md

 - As a garage owner I want to see all the cars of a particular make

 It should:

-* Have one class:
+- Have one class:
-  * `Garage`
+  - `Garage`
-    * Has one instance variable:
+    - Has one instance variable:
       `cars`.
 This is a list of cars.
 Each car has a `registration_plate` and `make`.
-    * Has 5 methods:
+    - Has 5 methods:
-      * `initialize` This is provided for you.
+      - `initialize` This is provided for you.
-      * `add`.
+      - `add`.
 Takes a hash representing a car as a parameter and appends it to the list of cars.
-      * `find`.
+      - `find`.
 Takes a number plate as a parameter and returns a car with a matching registration plate.
-      * `remove`.
+      - `remove`.
 Takes a number plate as a parameter and deletes the car from the list of cars.
-      * `all_of_make`.
+      - `all_of_make`.
 Takes a make as a parameter and returns a list of all the cars of that make.

+## Bonus - Stretch Material

+All objects have a built in method `.methods` , which can be used to see the available methods on that object.

+- Use this in irb to inspect an instance of your `Garage` class.
+There should be a lot of methods built in!
+- Pick one or two of these methods and look up what they do.
+Don't worry if you don't understand all of them, some of them can get quite complex. `:nil?` and `:instance_of?` are good ones to start with.

+In Ruby, _everything_ is an object, even numbers and strings!

+- Use `.class` on a string or number
+- Use `.methods` on a string or number to see the methods available to it.
+- Some of these methods are defined with punctuation, eg. `:+`.
+How are these used?

+Write out definitions for the following terms, and check them with a coach:

+- Object
+- Class
+- Instance
+- State
+- Method

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->